Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Friday, July 3, 2015/Categories: News, Building and refurbishment, Marine operations
+Author: Rebecca Gibson/03 July 2015/Categories: News, Building and refurbishment, Marine operations

 Scanship is to deliver advanced wastewater purification (AWP) systems for four mega cruise ships, which will be built at German shipyard.